rpothkunuri1-hue/DocumentQuery/README_LOCAL_SETUP.md

 # DocuChat - Local Development Setup

-A document Q&A application with AI-powered conversations using Ollama models.
+A simplified document viewer with optional AI chat features for PDF and TXT files.

 ## 🚀 Features

-- Upload and chat with documents (PDF, DOCX, TXT, CSV, Excel, Markdown, HTML, source code, images with OCR)
+- Upload and view PDF and TXT documents
-- Real-time streaming AI responses
-- Conversation memory and history
+- Extract text from documents automatically
+- Optional AI chat with documents using Ollama (if configured)
 - Export conversations to PDF, Markdown, or JSON
 - Dark mode support
-- Mobile-friendly with swipe gestures

 ## 📋 Prerequisites

-Before you begin, ensure you have the following installed on your machine:
+Before you begin, ensure you have the following installed:

 ### Required Software